-Cut out the 3D-glasses template.
-If your child is making this craft and is under the age of seven, you may need to carefully supervise this step if they are not proficient with cutting through paper of various thickness.Continue to 5 of 9 below.
+Cut out the 3D glasses template.
+If your child is making this craft and is under the age of seven, you may need to carefully supervise this step if they are not proficient at cutting paper.Continue to 5 of 9 below.

 05 of 09

 Color Lenses on Ziplock Bag

 Using the lenses from the template as a guide, draw a rectangle on your ziplock bag with the red permanent marker.
-Color it in.
-Repeat with your blue permanent marker.Continue to 6 of 9 below.
+Color it in and then repeat with your blue permanent marker.Continue to 6 of 9 below.

 06 of 09

 Cut out Lenses

 Use scissors to cut out the lenses you just colored in on the ziplock bag.
-If you are using colored mylar or acetate sheets, use the lenses as a guide to cut out a rectangles for your glasses–you should have one blue (cyan) and one red one.Continue to 7 of 9 below.
+If you are using colored mylar or acetate sheets, use the lenses as a guide to cut out rectangles for your glasses—you should have one blue (cyan) and one red one.Continue to 7 of 9 below.

 07 of 09